AccessNow/helpline_documentation_resources/advice/account_rec_and_deact/account_recovery_and_deactivation.md

 Sometimes, the request of the client is outside of our mandate.

 First, we need to get approval from our Technology Director or Deputy Helpline Manager to confirm the case is definitely outside mandate.
-Then, we need to draft a reply to the client that will require approval from our supervisor.
+Then, we need to draft a reply to the client that will require approval from a supervisor.

 Some potential answers we could provide are: